Institute on Global Conflict and Cooperation (IGCC)

 Multi-week summer programs have introduced young scholars and mid-career professionals to the policy issues surrounding such topics as nuclear weapons, biothreats, development and conflict, and the relationship between national security and technology.

-IGCC has provided more than 500 fellowships to UC PhD candidates.
-IGCC also provides internships and employment opportunities to students.
+IGCC has provided more than 500 fellowships to PhD candidates across all ten UC campuses.

 IGCC research informs national policy challenges through workshops, talks, and briefings at government agencies and at the UC Washington Center.